sophos/PS.Machine_Health/README.md

 v2.50
 Added the new Endpoint services
 Added the ability for MSP and EDB customers to turn on a menu that will list all the consoles and run a report on a single one

+v2.52
+Fixed an issue when the SophosCBR service was present